-4. Registering for Lessons: All students enroll for music lessons and ensembles via an add/drop form.
-All add/drop forms must be signed by Mrs. Maloney, Room 20, Storer Hall.
-The Registrar will not accept the form without her signature.
+- Registering for Lessons: All students enroll for music lessons and ensembles via an add/drop form.
+All add/drop forms must be signed by Donna Maloney, Room 20, Storer Hall.
+The Registrar will not accept the form without her and your advisor's signature.
 The Registrar provides one additional week beyond the College's add/drop deadline for adding music lessons and ensembles.
-PLEASE READ MRS. MALONEY'S EMAIL REGARDING CHANGES IN THE REGISTRATION PROCESS FOR THE 2020-2021 ACADEMIC YEAR.
+Lessons cannot be taken as Pass/Fail.

-5. Scheduling of Lessons: Students planning to take music lessons must turn in their Class Schedules to the Music Department office no later than 8:00 a.m., Wednesday, September 4 (first semester); and 8:00 a.m., Thursday, January 16 (second semester).
-Class Schedule forms are available in Mrs. Maloney's office in Storer Hall, Room 20.
+- Scheduling of Lessons: Students planning to take music lessons must turn in their Class Schedules to the Music Department office no later than 8 a.m., Wednesday, August 31 (first semester); and 8 a.m., Thursday, January 19 (second semester).
+Class Schedule forms are available in Donna Maloney's office in Storer Hall, Room 20.
 You will not be scheduled for a lesson time if you do not turn in a schedule by the deadline.
-PLEASE READ MRS. MALONEY'S EMAIL REGARDING CHANGES IN THE REGISTRATION PROCESS FOR THE 2020-2021 ACADEMIC YEAR.

 *A separate bill for lessons will be sent out a few weeks after lessons begin.*